 Also, now that I’ve owned a Promaster for a bit, I wish I had spent a bit more time test driving them.
 Though I’ve driven a Sprinter, I hadn’t test driven a short and long wheel base model back to back.
-We chose the 159 wheel base for livability on the weekends, and as a bike commuter, I primarily drive on the weekends. (plus we still have our other vehicle.)
+We chose the 159 wheel base for livability on the weekends, and as a bike commuter, I don’t actually drive during the week. (plus we still have our other vehicle.)
 Driving and parking it in town can totally suck though; you have to be very careful with your turn radius, and good luck turning around quickly in a tight spot.
-Though the inside space will be nice to have on adventures, it would have been horrible as a daily driver.
+Though the inside space is be nice to have on adventures, it is not fun to park in town as a daily driver.

 A few observations:

 - The Promaster has minimal ground clearance.
-Good luck trying to shuttle- this is an apartment on wheels. (take a look at the back axle)
+Good luck trying to shuttle- this is an apartment on wheels. (take a look at the back axle clearance)

 - It does have some git up – accelerates quickly

 - Long wheelbase takes some getting used to while driving.

 - Parking can be a pain; it’s a process, though I’m getting there

 - You always have to swing wide on turns

 - The Mopar stereo kit really isn’t that impressive